MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

  Recompile, then run your program normally.
 This code generation exposes [many types of precisely diagnosed bugs](#error-types).
 These errors get reported in three ways: in the debugger IDE, on the command line, or stored in a [new type of dump file](#crash-dumps) for precise off-line processing.

-Microsoft recommends using the AddressSanitizer in these three standard workflows:
+Microsoft recommends using AddressSanitizer in these three standard workflows:

 - **Developer inner loop**
   - Visual Studio - [Command line](#command-prompt)